Bubobubobubobubo/sardine/docs/sardine_doc/src/configuration/configuration_tour.md

 - **Turn on verbose output**: Debug printing.
   - Can prove very useful for **MacOS** and **Linux** users playing with their configuration.
   - Please turn it off for playing!
 Printing is expensive in Python!
-- **Enter your SuperDirt booth path**: leave blank if you don&rsquo;t know what you are doing.
+- **Enter your SuperDirt booth path**: leave blank if you don't know what you are doing.
 ### Editor
 - This menu will allow you to toggle the **web editor** by default or not.
 See the section concerning text editors to know if this is an option you want to consider.
 Note that this option is untoggled by default.
 ### More
 - **Don't touch it**: it's for devs only :)